fabian-bergstrom/StarcraftAgent/README.md

-My build order is in code/modules/create_build_order
+My written code for the automated agent build order is mainly in code/modules/create_build_order.py